 Commonly this is pointing to the fact that the final day that the employee worked (and should be paid for) is after their last payment.
 Sometimes this happens when an employee is paid their final pay a few days before their last day of work, or more rarely if termination pay is paid out a couple week's after the last day worked.

-In the example below, an employee's last day was the 16th, but his final pay and hours were paid out in the previous pay period.
-The date in box 1 should always be before the date in box 2
+In the example below, an employee's last day was the 5th, but his final pay and hours were paid out in the previous pay period.
+The date in the Last Day for which Paid box should always be before the date in the final pay period.

 How do you fix it?